staskut/find-the-ship/README.md

 Some of the challenges of this dataset:
 * The Fishing-1 and Fishing-2 ship models are sometimes hard to tell apart.
 During the dataset construction I found that I had to write numbers at the bottom of the models to tell them apart.
 Thus, the dataset may contain be a few image samples mislabeled as Fishing-1 that actually correspond to Fishing-2, and vice-versa.
 Nevertheless, my `DetectorCNN` model managed to predict the correct ship model most of the time.
 * The heading of Cruiser-2 is sometimes hard to tell because of the geometry of the model.

+## Contact

+For suggestions, comments or questions you can email me at `luis.i.reyes.castro@gmail.com`.
+In case you download this dataset from Kaggle, you can find the original repository [here](https://github.com/luis-i-reyes-castro/find-the-ship).